Central Norwalk

-The Central or Midtown section of Norwalk, Connecticut is an urbanized area in roughly the geographic center of the city, north of the South Norwalk neighborhood and the Connecticut Turnpike.
+The Central or Midtown section of Norwalk, Connecticut, United States, is an urbanized area in roughly the geographic center of the city, north of the South Norwalk neighborhood and the Connecticut Turnpike.
 Wall Street, West Avenue and Belden Avenue are the main thoroughfares.
 It has also been called "Norwalk Center" or "Downtown Norwalk".

 Central Norwalk is the location of a state courthouse, the Norwalk post office, the Norwalk YMCA, Norwalk Library and the River View Mall.
 On the north side of the intersection of West Avenue and Interstate 95, Mathews Park is the location of the Lockwood-Mathews Mansion, the Stepping Stones Museum for Children, The Center for Contemporary Printmaking, the building which formerly housed the Norwalk police headquarters and Pine Island Cemetery.
 St. Mary's Roman Catholic Church, a Gothic revival building with a very tall steeple, is a local landmark.
 The neighborhood has seen many new developments in recent years and local officials are considering reopening the Wall Street train station on the Danbury Line.

 In the summer of 2006, local merchants began the Main and Wall Street Festival with the involvement of 15 businesses, and they expanded the festival with 70 businesses involved in the second year (when it was held on August 2, 2007).
 At the 2007 festival, developers showed off their plans for the neighborhood.